Volvo V60 Review & Prices

 The chunky three-spoke steering wheel adjusts for height and reach.
 With every-which-way electrical adjustment for the driver’s seat, people of all shapes and sizes can find a sound and supportive driving position.
 That includes back pain sufferers, as adjustable lumbar support is standard on all V60 models.

-If you share driving and will often be sat in the front passenger seat, think about the top-spec Ultimate model.
+If you share driving and will often be sat in the front passenger seat, think about the top-spec Ultra model.
 This comes with electrical adjustment for the passenger seat as well.
 You’ll also be glad of the memory function, which means once you have stored your ideal position for the driver’s seat and mirrors it’s just a button-press away.

 Whichever model you pick, both front seats are heated, as is the steering wheel.